Appliance Store St. George, SC

 Retailers have to deal with surplus merchandise all the time because older stock must be removed to make room for newer appliances.
 When a retailer has a surplus of a particular appliance, they will typically reach out to the manufacturer to see if they can return their overstocked appliances.
 Because these manufacturers charge retailers to restock these surplus items, many retailers choose instead to off-load their stock at a discounted price, and that's where Preferred Appliance Sales and Repair steps in.

 The bottom line?
-Overstock appliances in St. George are common, brand new, and waiting for you to check out at our showroom.
+Overstock appliances Near St. George, SC are common, brand new, and waiting for you to check out at our showroom.
 We carry all the major appliance brand names, like Whirlpool, LG, Bosch, Maytag, Kenmore, and even Samsung.
 Unlike our scratch and dent products, you aren't going to find any minor dings or scratches on our overstock appliances.
 It sounds too good to be true, but it isn't - when manufacturers make too much, you're in luck.

 At Preferred Appliance Sales and Repair, we have a vast selection of overstock appliances for you to choose from, including: